You can’t avoid the need to register a domain name but where’s the place to buy a domain name?

-Here’s the thing, there are over 3,000 accredited domain name registrars available (with many more unaccredited) and simply choosing the first that comes up is probably not a good idea.
+Here’s the thing, with the sheer amount of domain registrars available (with many more unaccredited) and simply choosing the first that comes up is probably not a good idea.

 If you’re wondering, “what’s the difference between them and is one selling you anything the other can’t?”
 Glad you asked because we’re going to answer those questions while giving a list of the best domain name registrars in 2018 to get your domain name.